openstax/ce-styles/CONTRIBUTING.md

     You probably won't need a second paragraph.
 But it's here when you need it.
 ```

-## Reference issues when committing
-Please use the issue number within commit messages, for example `Fix #220`.
-This will create a link within the PR to the issue itself and help track changes.
-Typically, only referencing the issue is enough but if there are multiple fixes for one issue, you may add a descriptive comment when needed, for example `Fix #220 - add table numbers back to appendix`.

 ## Review your own code before pushing
 Before you push, check your code and squash any superfluous commits, such as fast forward merge commits.

-## Comment on the issue when addressed in the PR
+## Update the PR description with the Issue number when addressing
-When the fix for an issue has been pushed to github and is ready for review, go to the issue and reference the PR in the comments.
-For example you may have something like `Addressed in PR #237`.
-This is also a good time to mention anything that the tester should be aware of or anything we may need to keep track of later on.
+When the fix for an issue has been pushed to github update the PR description to link to the Issue number.
+For example, you may have something like `Fixes #123`.
+This is also a good place to mention anything that the tester should be aware of or anything we may need to keep track of later on.
+If the issue is in a different repository, you can write `Fixes openstax/tutor-js#123`.

 At this stage, the workflow is:

-  - find issue `#220` on github
+  - find your Pull Request `#234` on GitHub
-  - add a comment saying `Addressed in PR #237`
+  - edit the Pull Request description to say `Fixes #123`

 ## Ask for peer code review
 After all commits have been pushed for your topic branch, assign `@helenemccarron` and `@philschatz` to the Reviewers section of the PR.
 They will also review any CI test failures.